2022 UCF Knights football team: Temple

 UCF hosted Temple on Thursday night.
 It was the sixth annual "Space Game" and the 100th UCF home game played in FBC Mortgage Stadium.
 The Knights routed the Owls 70–13 to improve to 5–1 (2–0 in AAC).
 Quarterback John Rhys Plumlee threw for 376 yards and four touchdown passes, and rushed for three more touchdowns in the victory.
 Explosive plays were the story of the night, as the Knights racked up 737 total yards of offense.

 Temple received the opening kickoff, and drove 66 yards in 9 plays.
 Camden Price kicked a 26-yard field goal for a 3–0 lead.
 On UCF's first drive, John Rhys Plumlee ran 9 yards on a quarterback keeper for a touchdown, and a 7–3 lead.
-Temple answered with an 11-play, 75 yard touchdown drive.
+Temple answered with an 11-play, 75-yard touchdown drive.
 E.J.
 Warner's 7-yard touchdown pass to Jose Barbon gave the Owls a 10–3 lead.
 Late in the first quarter, the Knights broke the game open, and took a lead that they would not surrender.
 RJ Harvey took a handoff up the middle.
 He broke free untouched for a 61-yard gain down to the Temple 1.
 One play later, Plumlee faked a handoff and rolled to his right for an easy walk-in touchdown.

 Temple added a 49-yard field goal and the score was 14–13 with 8:43 left in the half.
 Ryan O'Keefe's subsequent kickoff return went 51 yards to the Temple 46.
 Johnny Richardson took a jet sweep and turned it upfield for a 20-yard gain.
 On 1st & Goal at the Tempe 6, Plumlee threw a lateral to offensive lineman Tylan Grable, who rumbled down to the 1 yard line.
 Isaiah Bowser capped off the drive with a 1-yard "wildcat" touchdown run.
 The Owls went three-and-out, and gave the ball right back to UCF.
 Plumlee found a wide open Kobe Hudson on the right side for a 25-yard touchdown pass, and 28–13 lead with 1:42 left.
 The Knights defense forced another three-and-out, and the offense got another chance to score with 1 minute to go.
 After a couple quick completions to O'Keefe and Bowser, Plumee connected to Stephen Martin up the middle for 34 yards.
 With 13 seconds left in the half, Plumlee rolled to his right, shook a tackler, then with nobody open, turned upfield.
-He was met at the goal line by two defenders, but dove inside the plyon for the touchdown.
+He was met at the goal line by two defenders, but dove inside the pylon for the touchdown.
 UCF led 35–13 at halftime.